Data Compression and Huffman Tree

 7 times to get the original string.

-The effect of lossless compression depends on how well the algorithm finds redundant information in the original data.
+The effect of lossless compression depends on how well the algorithm can find and use redundant information in the original data.

-For example, an audio file contains sound wave data.
-A specialized audio compression algorithm can find and remove redundancy in the sound wave, so it compresses well.
-But a general zip algorithm treats audio files as just bytes, so it can't find this redundancy, and the compression is not so good.
+For example, audio files have sound wave data.
+A special audio compression can find redundancy in sound waves and compress it well.
+But a general zip compressor just sees audio files as byte streams and cannot find sound wave redundancy, so the compression is not as good.

-Huffman coding, which we explain in this article, is a general lossless compression method.
-When you use the Huffman algorithm, you get compressed data and a code table.
+Huffman coding, which we are going to discuss, is a general-purpose lossless compression algorithm.
+When you give your data to the Huffman algorithm, you will get compressed data and a code table.
 You need the code table to decode and restore the original data.

 UTF-8 is a variable-length encoding.
-Each character takes 1 to 4 bytes.
+It uses 1 to 4 bytes for each character.

 The biggest advantage of fixed-length encoding is random access.
-Because all characters are the same length, you can easily find the position of any character by index.
+Because each character uses the same number of bits, you can easily find a character's position by its index.

-The advantage of variable-length encoding is better storage efficiency.
+The advantage of variable-length encoding is high storage efficiency.
 For example, UTF-8 uses 1 byte for English letters and 3 bytes for Chinese characters.
-It is more flexible and uses less space than ASCII.
-But since the length of each character is not fixed, you cannot do random access by index.
+It is more flexible and saves space compared to ASCII.
+But because the length varies, you can't use the index for random access.

-Think about this: Most modern editors use UTF-8, but random access is a basic editing feature.
-If every access required scanning from the start, it would be slow.
-How do editors solve this problem?
+Think about this: modern text editors use UTF-8, and random access is a basic feature.
+If every access requires scanning from the start, it would be very slow.
+How do editors solve this?

-Back to data compression.
-For example, the string aaabacc
+Back to the compression example.
+Suppose we have the string aaabacc

-has 7 lowercase letters.
-If we use ASCII, we need 7x8=56 bits.
-If we want to make it smaller, how can we do that?
+, which has 7 lowercase letters.
+Using ASCII, we need 7x8=56 bits.
+If we want to compress it further, what should we do?

 , b